DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 \subsubsection{Protocol.}

 We used a within-subject design such that each participant evaluated both \name{} and \baseline{}.
-Each study session had two phases, each involving a visualization (\name{} or \baseline{}) and a dataset (Artifact and Organism subset from CIFAR-100), which we describe in detail in Section~\ref{sec:datasets-and-models}).
+To let participants work with different images for the two visualizations, we created two variations of the CIFAR-100 dataset (Artifact and Organism subsets which we describe in detail in ~\autoref{sec:datasets-and-models}).
 From the two visualizations and two datasets, we created four conditions.
-Each participant was assigned to one of these four conditions to ensure there was no bias in the order in which a participant used a particular visualization/dataset combination (shown in \autoref{table:conditions}).
+Each participant was assigned to one of these four conditions to ensure there was no bias in the order in which a participant used (shown in \autoref{table:conditions}).

 Every participant completed two sets of tasks, one for each visualization-dataset combination of their respective condition.
 For each phase, a participant was given a brief tutorial of the visualization, then they were asked to complete seven tasks while thinking aloud.
-We recorded their voice and screen.
 After each phase, the participant filled out a post-questionnaire form.
 All participants used the same computer setup with a 32-inch monitor.